ai2cm/fv3config/docs/usage.rst

 Given the run duration and start date, :py:func:`fv3config.get_nudging_assets` returns a list of fv3config assets corresponding to the GFS analysis files required.
-Given an fv3config object, :py:func:`fv3config.update_config_for_nudging` will add the necessary assets and namelist options for a nudging run.
+Given an fv3config object, :py:func:`fv3config.enable_nudging` return a new config with the necessary assets and namelist options for a nudging run.
 This function requires that the fv3config object contains a `gfs_analysis_data` entry with corresponding `url` and `filename_pattern` items.